Panoramic view of the sea and cliffs at Omaha Beach, with clear skies and walkers on the coastal paths.

-Omaha Beach and the Hoc Pointe
+Omaha Beach and Pointe du Hoc

 • Overlord Museum (22km from Asnelles): A stone's throw from Omaha la plage and opposite the roundabout leading to the American Cemetery at Colleville-sur-Mer, the Overlord Museum retraces the history of the Second World War from 1935 to the liberation of Paris in 1945, including the Allied landings in Normandy, using a unique collection largely found on Norman soil.